wanglin86769/cpciEpicsApp/README.md

 ## Use case

-This example is only useful for simple customized PCI devices that does not need interrupt and DMA, and only one MMIO (Memory mapped I/O) BAR in used to access the FPGA registers.
+This example is only useful for simple customized PCI devices that does not need interrupt and DMA, and only one MMIO (Memory mapped I/O) BAR is used to access the FPGA registers.

 ## Hardware platform